Symmetric preparation of systems: Introduction and statement of results

-Note that the uniqueness only holds for symmetric preparations, since Remark~\ref{Rem1.1} gives counterexamples for nonsymmetric $ U $.
+Note that the uniqueness does not hold in general, since Remark~\ref{Rem1.1} gives counterexamples for nonsymmetric $ U $.
 Since \eqref{sprepres} is not linear in $ U(t,x) $ the proof approaches of Weierstrass or Malgrange preparation results do not work in the symmetric case, instead we shall use inverse function theorems.
 Theorem \ref{anasymprep} will be proved in Section \ref{analytic} for the analytic case, and in Section \ref{smoothc} for the smooth case.
 But first we shall consider the formal power series case.